14 Top-Rated Beaches in the South of France

 The beach has a two-kilometer promenade for taking strolls, cycling, and roller-skating.
 The carefree fun-loving atmosphere feels similar to Venice Beach, in Los Angeles, the quintessential Southern California beach.

 A worthwhile destination in itself, the town of Narbonne brims with historic monuments and cultural attractions.
-There are many medieval-era palaces and churches, such as the Archbishop's Palace; the Vieux Palais; and the Cathédrale Saint-Just, a glorious example of High Gothic architecture.
+There are many medieval-era palaces and churches, such as the Archbishop's Palace and the Cathédrale Saint-Just et Saint-Pasteur, a glorious example of High Gothic architecture.

 12. Beaches of Palavas-les-Flots

 Luxurious accommodations are available near the beach at the Plage Palace.
-This five-star oceanfront hotel features sleek contemporary decor, a swimming pool, private beach, and gourmet restaurant.
+This five-star oceanfront hotel features sleek contemporary decor and superb resort amenities: a full-service spa with hammam and fitness center; an outdoor swimming pool; and a private beach with lounge chairs, parasols, and beachside meal and refreshment service.
+The hotel's trendy gourmet restaurant serves innovative Mediterranean cuisine prepared from locally sourced ingredients.

-The Plage de la Mariniere is nestled in the Bay of Villefranche sur Mer near Nice, but it's surprisingly laid-back and low profile for a French Riviera resort.
+The Plage des Marinières is nestled in the Bay of Villefranche-sur-Mer near Nice, but it's surprisingly laid-back and low profile for a French Riviera resort.
 The beach is within easy walking distance of Villefranche-sur-Mer, a quaint seaside village, which makes it a good choice for those who prefer the convenience of being near a town.

-This family beach has a long shoreline of sand and pebbles, with calm, shallow waters.
+This family-friendly public beach has a long shoreline of sand and pebbles, with calm, shallow waters.
 Tourists appreciate the lovely views of Villefranche-sur-Mer and the surrounding hillsides.

-The Plage de la Mariniere is quite narrow and can get crowded during summertime.
+The Plage des Marinières is quite narrow and can get crowded during summertime.
 There are decent facilities, as well as several snack bars and ice-cream stands.
 Many visitors also bring their own picnic provisions.

 Accommodation: Where to Stay in Villefranche-sur-Mer